romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

 **Porm** stands for Postgres ORM, where ORM is an abstract interface to work with models and relations between them with ease and fun.

-While `pqb` query builder is designed to cover abilities of [knex](https://knexjs.org) to allow building any possible queries, `porm` takes inspiration from [prisma](https://prisma.io/) and other ORMs to give the highest productivity.
+While the `pqb` query builder is designed to cover the abilities of [knex](https://knexjs.org) to allow building any possible queries, `porm` takes inspiration from [prisma](https://prisma.io/) and other ORMs to give the highest productivity.

 `porm` models are interfaces on top of `pqb` tables, and all methods of `pqb` are also available here.
-For query methods see [query builder](/guide/query-builder) document.
+For query, methods see [query builder](/guide/query-builder) document.

 ## setup